A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Conclusions

-Along with our previous work, we demonstrated the effectiveness of the rotational method for the Hermite polynomial expansions and Legendre polynomial expansions.
-These two are the most useful gPC expansions used in the uncertainty quantification study as the Gaussian and uniform random variables are most widely used in practice.
+Along with our previous work, we have demonstrated the effectiveness of the rotational method for the Hermite and Legendre polynomial expansions.
+These two are the most useful gPC expansions used in the UQ studies as the Gaussian and uniform random variables are the most widely used in practice.
 Our method requires fewer samples of QoI to construct surrogate models, which can be a great savings of experimental or computational resources.
 As such, it is useful for most UQ problems.
-We note that the main limitation of applying our method to other types of gPC expansions is the possible compromise of the property of the measurement matrix.
-For example, for the Laguerre polynomial expansion, numerical tests (not presented in this work) show that our method does not work for some cases even if the coefficient has low dimensional structure.
-An intuitive guidance for using our method is that it works when the PDF is symmetric and, preferably, the measure concentrate near the origin.
+Of note, the main limitation of applying our method to other types of gPC expansions is the possible degeneration of the property of the measurement matrix.
+For example, for the Laguerre polynomial expansion, numerical tests (not presented in this work) show that our method does not work for some cases--even if the UQ representation has low dimensional structure.
+A systematic numerical analysis on the convergence will be the focus of our future work.
+At this time, an intuitive guidance is that our method works well when the {PDF is symmetric (or approximately symmetric) with respect to the origin under rotation. }

-Finally, we highlight two additional areas of future work for improving the new method.
-Firstly, the new method requires a formal numerical analysis to assess convergence behavior, determine specific terminating criteria and the balance between the sparsity of coefficients and the property of measurement matrix.
-Second, there are likely more optimal iterative rotation strategies that can be applied.
-For example, it is possible that a non-linear transform may provide better sparse structure of the gPC expansion.
-Both of these questions will be addressed in our future work.
+Finally, as we point out in Section~\ref{subsec:iteration}, removing the constraint $\tensor A\tensor A\trans=\tensor I$ may result in a more accurate $u_g$.
+Also, a nonlinear map from $\bx$ to $\bm\eta$ may work even better.
+These improvements allow us to explore low-dimensional structures of the system more comprehensively, and will be addressed in our future work.